aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/powerqueryformulaparameter/_index.md

 ```

-Gets the name of parameter.
+Sets the name of the power query formula.

 **Parameters:**
 | Parameter | Type | Description |